PixarV/terraform-provider-r4/website/docs/r/ec2_tag.md

 # Resource: aws_ec2_tag

 Manages an individual EC2 resource tag.
-This resource should only be used when Terraform was not used to create EC2 resources (e.g., AMIs).
+This resource should only be used when Terraform was not used to create EC2 resources (e.g., images).

 ~> **Note** This tagging resource should not be combined with the Terraform resource for managing the parent resource.
 For example, using `aws_vpc` and `aws_ec2_tag` to manage tags of the same VPC will cause a perpetual difference where the `aws_vpc` resource will try to remove the tag being added by the `aws_ec2_tag` resource.